 Meanwhile, it’s starting to seem like Ching doesn’t need to be tested because she can hear her father’s voice and see her true self in the mirror.
 She looks quite cute in horns.
 And she’s coming into her power.
 If she tells people to go to Hell, they try to kill themselves.
 If only she told Ka-Ming to go to hell, but she doesn’t.
 Instead, she puts on lipstick in a “possessed lady putting on lipstick” scene and tries to seduce him.
 Yes, he guards her despite getting another officer killed.
 But, who can stay mad at Ka-Ming?
 Interrupted by the poor woman dating Ka-Ming, Ching retreats to her bedroom and comes to her senses just in time for Judas to call demanding to speak to her.
 Ka-Ming refuses, hangs up and calls Mo.
 Mo, driving, tells him that he knows all about it, and that he had the phone tapped.
 Also, Judas is calling not just from inside the apartment, but from inside Ching’s room!
 Inspector Mo bursts in to find them gone, Ka-Ming on the floor, and the mirror smashed with lipstick writing on it.

-Eventually, we get to the good part that Wong Jing was working towards, if Wong Jing scripts can be said to work towards anything or to have good parts.
+Eventually, we get to the good part that Wong Jing was working towards.
 Mo and Ka-Ming get the exposition priest to explain paintings on Judas’ apartment wall illustrating his entire plan.
 The priest says Satanism is an inversion of Christianity and that since Jesus was crucified on a hill in the daytime, the Devil’s daughter should be crucified and have her heart cut out on a skyscraper during the full moon.

 Satan Returns is not a good movie, but if this film were the basis of Donnie Yen’s current fame and power, I would be fine with it.
 Because Satan Returns is a great movie if you want to see Donnie Yen chainsaw an undead motorcycle cop’s legs off, empty a nail gun into another undead motorcycle cop, and then nail gun Francis Ng to a cross before igniting him by kicking a flaming Molotov cocktail out of the air.
 And it’s a great movie if you want to see Chingmy Yau hold her own still-beating heart in her hand.